3manuek/3manuek.github.io/_posts/2017-03-09-FDW-overhead.markdown

   behavior than the standard Postgres default (read committed).
 - Network can add a considerable latency.
 If possible, database servers should communicate in fast and closed networks, in order to avoid any other extra noise.
+- Both RW and RO benchs use one connection for the pgbench.
+There are two reasons for
+  this: 1) I wanted to keep tests RW/RO comparable in ratio  and , 2) when using FDW you are attached to a higher transaction isolation than the default, meaning that executing more than one RW connection **won't be able to serialize access due to concurrent update**.

 ## RW overhead by TPS throughput